Adrianjewell91/first_neural_network/README.md

 ## major-chord-comprehensive

-This NN builds upon major chords.
+This NN builds upon `major chords-nn`.
 In this NN, I've built a comprehensive validate_dataset off all major chords and their inversions (first and second).
 Then, I built a custom validation set using unusual combinations of notes, but still are major chords (Currently building this validation set out more).

 Instructions: